 These days, I have more business than I can shake a stick at.
 The workload has become too much for one man to handle, so I have grown a small team to share in the workload.
 I can no longer say that I am a one-man show.
 I have brought on an assistant, web developer, graphic designer, and copywriter.
 Mr. Technique® is known for its quality of service, so I'm pretty picky about who I bring aboard.

-I felt honored to have been interviewed by Entrepreneur.com (see article) and Money Magazine about aspects of web design.
-I feel extremely lucky to be where I am now.
+I have been interviewed by Entrepreneur.com (see article) and Money Magazine about aspects of web design.
+I've spoken at industry functions about SEO.
+I am lucky to be where I am now.

 Although Mr. Technique® is no longer a one-man show, I have no plans of turning Mr. Technique® into a nationwide corporation.
 Suit and tie every day?
 No way!
-I'm down with supporting the small businesses in Atlanta.
-I try to frequent the small businesses in Atlanta whenever I can because I believe in putting money in their pockets rather than huge corporations who look at you as Customer #53678313.
+I'm down with supporting the small businesses.
+I try to frequent the small businesses whenever I can because I believe in putting money in their pockets rather than huge corporations who look at you as Customer #53678313.
 My team and I prefer to establish relationships with our clients, and we are grateful for all of the business that we have received over the years.